-Reading: 36.0% students met growth targets on the reading NWEA assessment.
-Therefore, the school receives a rating of DoesNot Meet Standard according to the school's Accountability Plan Performance Framework.
+Reading: 55.7% of students met growth targets on the reading NWEA assessment, an increase of 19.7 points from the 2021-22 school year.
+PLA Virtual receives a rating of Meets Standard, according to the school's Accountability Plan Performance Framework.

-Math: 32.6% students met growth targets on the math NWEA assessment.
-Therefore, the school receives a rating of Does Not Meet Standard according to the school's Accountability Plan Performance Framework..
+Math: 48.9% of students met growth targets on the math NWEA assessment, an increase of 16.3 points from the previous school year.
+Education One commends the school for this increase in percentage of students meeting their math growth targets.
+However, the school receives a rating of Approaching Standard, according to the school's Accountability Plan Performance Framework.

-Subgroup Student Growth on Benchmark Assessment: Growth is also measured through the lens of subgroups served at the school.
+Subgroup Growth on Benchmark Assessment: Growth is also measured through the lens of subgroups served at the school.
 The school receives separate annual ratings in reading and math for each of the following subgroups with 20 or more students, based on benchmark assessment results:

-- Economically Disadvantaged;

 - English Learner;

+- Gender;

-- Gender:
+- Race;

-- Race; and
+- Socioeconomic Status; and

 - Special Education